To advance Pediatric Emergency Medicine through high quality patient and family-centered care, innovative research

 Our values are the ideals we live by, recognizing the unique needs of children.

 - Excellence and Innovation

 The University of Wisconsin Pediatric Emergency Medicine program has enjoyed incredible growth, having recently opened a new 11 bed Pediatric Emergency Department in the fall of 2016.
-Residents and medical students work directly with fellowship trained PEM physicians alongside a team of pediatric emergency nurses and child life specialists to treat children from birth to 20 years with emergent medical needs.
+Residents and medical students work directly with fellowship trained PEM physicians alongside a team of pediatric emergency nurses and child life specialists to treat children with emergent medical needs.

 We pride ourselves in providing high quality, efficient patient- and family-centered care; leading in novel pain management strategies and reducing anxiety in children.
 Being part of the American Family Children's Hospital, we are a Level I pediatric trauma and burn center and have an active pediatric critical care transport team, as well as a collaborative relationship with our PICU and NICU.

 Our Pediatric Emergency Medicine rotation prepares residents to be leaders in community practice or academic medicine in emergency medicine and pediatrics.
 We provide comprehensive training in the emergency evaluation and treatment of patients of all ages and educate residents in the care of a broad range of pediatric patients from common acute to emergent pediatric conditions.
 With a diverse patient population and experienced faculty who enjoy teaching, residents progress through increasingly supervisory roles to become exceptional clinicians in both Pediatrics and Emergency Medicine.

 Residency training includes both clinical and didactic curriculum, providing a broad educational experience that allows our graduates to confidently manage their youngest patients.

 - 2 dedicated months in the Pediatric ED